baltasarb/notes/README.md

 This [repository](https://github.com/baltasarb/notes) and [wiki](https://github.com/baltasarb/notes/wiki) contain information and exercises of various computer science related topics that while studying I decided to catalog for later use.
 The topics vary greatly and as such some might be more complete than others.

 Disclaimer: information might not be 100% accurate.
-These are only my personal notes.
+These are my personal notes.

 ## Table of contents